 Additionally, fertility decreases as women age.
 According to a study of nearly 1,000 couples in partnership between the University of North Carolina and Italy’s University of Padua, women are ten percent less fertile by age 27.

-The reality is that having children can be an amazing process regardless of age.
+The reality is that having children is an amazing process regardless of age.
 This is evidenced by the amount of publicity given to births.
-The media is filled with stories about babies, perhaps most notably the recent coverage of Prince William and Kate Middleton’s pregnancy and child.
-Particular attention is paid to celebrities who give birth past age 40 including Halle Berry, Nicole Kidman, Mariah Carey and many others.
-However, amidst these stories of happiness and glamour, it is essential for women to understand the science and statistics around fertility so that they can make the choices they feel are best for their given life goals and situation.
+The media is filled with stories about babies and particular attention is paid to celebrities who give birth past age 40.

 This can help you to conceive easier and become a healthy baby: